kAIto47802/notist/docs/quickstart.rst

    with notist.watch():
        # Code inside this block will be monitored
+       # You can receive notifications when it starts, ends, or encounters an error
+       ...
        # Your long-running code here
-       ...

 Register an Existing Function or Method to be Monitored